 How to Avoid Paying Capital Gains Taxes on a Land Sale

 As a real estate investor, you have a few options to avoid paying capital gains taxes when selling your land.
 Some of these options allow you to keep the proceeds, while others reduce your taxes or benefit your estate.
-Here are six common ways to avoid paying capital gains:
+Here are six common ways to avoid, minimize or defer paying capital gains taxes:

-A 1031 Exchange allows the investor to reinvest the money into a like-kind asset without owing taxes on the gain.
+1031 exchange: A 1031 exchange allows the investor to reinvest the money into a like-kind asset without owing taxes on the gain.
 This process involves a third-party intermediary that receives the proceeds of the sale and handles the purchase of the replacement property.
-These transactions have strict deadlines that require you to identify a replacement property within 45 days and complete its acquisition within 180 days.
+These transactions have strict deadlines that require you to designate (in writing) a replacement property within 45 days and complete its acquisition within 180 days.

 If these deadlines aren’t met, the full amount is considered taxable.
 When there are proceeds from the sale left uninvested, this is known as “boot.”
 The boot amount is taxable, while the rest of the gains are deferred until the replacement property is sold.

-With a deferred sale, you can choose to push the sale date into the future to strategically place the income into a different year.
+Deferred sale: With a deferred sale, you can choose to push the sale date into the future to strategically place the income into a different tax year.
 This is primarily done when selling an asset towards the end of your fiscal year.
 While most taxpayers use the calendar year for their taxes, some assets held inside corporations or similar business structures have their fiscal year end on a different date.
-This strategy is appealing to investors who want to push the sale into a future year when their taxable income is lower.
+This strategy is appealing to investors who want to push the sale into a future year when their taxable income will be lower.

 If you have more capital losses than gains, they carry forward into future years.
 You may use $3,000 of those excess net losses to reduce ordinary income from other sources each year.

-When you leave property to your beneficiaries, there is a step-up in the cost basis of the assets.
+Beneficiaries sell after death: When you leave property to your beneficiaries, there is a step-up in the cost basis of the assets.
 This means that they can sell it at any time after you pass away and their cost basis is the fair market value of the land at your time of death, instead of what you paid for it.
-This avoids capital gains taxes on the land sale if they sell it shortly after you pass away.
-If they hold onto the land and sell it in the future, they only pay taxes on the increase in value from the time of their death.
+This may avoid capital gains taxes on the land sale if they sell it shortly after you pass away.
+If they hold onto the land and sell it in the future, they only pay taxes on the increase in value from the time of your death.

 As a real estate investor, you want your properties to increase in value to create profits when you sell them.
 However, when you sell a property, you will owe capital gains taxes based on the difference between the sale price and what you paid for it.
 There are numerous ways that you can reduce or avoid capital gains taxes on a land sale.
 The best option depends on what your goals are for the money.